nanjizal/morrisMen/README.md

 # morrisMen
+work in progress.
-wip 9 men morris implementation, so far only created some structures.
+9 men morris implementation, so far only created some node structures, currently the compass setting is not working as expected.